All Episodes

 We're New Yorkers.

-Um, you know, look what happened in New York.
+You know, look what happened in New York.

 That was March 2nd.

-March 9th, Anthony Fauci, who we all respect, said, Yeah, if you're young and healthy, you can go on a cruise.
+March 9th, Anthony Fauci, who we all respect, said, yeah, if you're young and healthy, you can go on a cruise.

-Then they converted it to COVID-19, then the comfort was sent to New York Harbor, then they converted that for COVID-19.
+Then the comfort was sent to New York Harbor.

-The millions of masks, respirators, the gowns, the gloves, the medicines, all, no, no state was ready at all.
+The millions of masks, respirators, the gowns, the gloves, the medicines, all, no state was ready at all.

 They had nothing.

-And they did it in four weeks.
+And they did it in four weeks, the largest medical mobilization in history.

-And not one thing can anybody in the mob in the media or the Democrats, you know, Nancy Pelosi with her designer ice cream on comedy shows, delaying aid so she can change election and immigration laws and give money to the endowments for the arts and humanities and the Kennedy Center.
+And not one thing can anybody in the mob and the media or the Democrats, you know, Nancy Pelosi with her designer ice cream on comedy shows, delaying aid so she can change election and immigration laws and give money to the endowments for the arts and humanities and the Kennedy Center.

 They didn't do a thing.